Togo

 Economic Impact

-Only a small fraction of Togo's exports to the EU market are eligible for EBA preferences.
+Only a small share of Togo's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

-Overall EU imports from Togo substantially increased in recent years, which can mainly be attributed to increased imports of metals and cereals, grains and seeds.
-However, only a small fraction of EU imports (6% in 2022) from Togo is eligible for preferences granted by the EBA.
-Most of the major imports, including petroleum, coffee, cocoa, and soybeans, already benefit from zero most-favoured-nation duties.
-Despite eligible products only making up a small fraction of overall imports from Togo, preferences are well used.
-The preference utilisation rate has been consistently around 90% between 2017 and 2020, and stood at 82% in 2022.
+Overall EU imports from Togo have shown an upward trend in recent years, which can mainly be attributed to increased imports of metals and cereals, grains and seeds.
+However, only a small share of EU imports from Togo is eligible for preferences granted by the EBA as most of the major imports, including petroleum, coffee, cocoa, and soybeans, already benefit from zero most-favoured-nation duties.
+The longer-term trend for imports of eligible products is negative, although some recovery has taken place since 2020.
+Preference utilisation has also decreased from more than 90% in 2017 to 2019, to 73% in 2023.

 The main product sections traded under the EBA are animal and vegetable fats and oils, agricultural products and headgear, umbrellas etc. The most prominent product sections make considerable use of EBA preferences.
 Lower preference utilisation was registered for product sections with only low shares of eligible imports.
 This includes for example textiles and machinery products.